Ghostbusters (1984 video game): Gameplay

 The player sets up a Ghostbusters franchise in a city whose psychokinetic (PK) energy levels have begun to rise.
-At the start of the game, the player is given a set amount of money and must use it to buy a vehicle and equipment for detecting/catching ghosts.
+At the start of the game, the player is given a set amount of money and must use it to buy a vehicle and equipment for detecting and catching ghosts.
 They must then move through a grid representing the city, with flashing red blocks indicating sites of ghost activity.

 When the player moves to a flashing block, the game shifts to an overhead street view and they must drive to the site, attempting to vacuum up stray ghosts if the vehicle is equipped to do so.
 Upon reaching the site, the player must maneuver two Ghostbusters to guide a Slimer ghost into position to be drawn into a trap.
 Successfully doing so awards money, but each failure causes the PK energy level to jump and incapacitates one of the player's three team member characters.

 The player must return to the Ghostbusters headquarters at intervals to empty the traps and/or revive any incapacitated team members.
 As the game progresses, the player must also keep free-roaming ghosts from reaching the temple of Zuul for as long as possible; each one that does so adds to the PK energy level.
 The ghosts occasionally merge to form the Stay Puft Marshmallow Man, who will attempt to trample a city block.
 Stopping such an attack earns a bonus, but each failure to do so deducts money.

 If the player has not earned more money than the total spent on equipment when the PK energy level reaches its maximum of 9999, the game ends immediately.
 Otherwise, the player must guide at least two Ghostbusters past Mr. Stay Puft in order to destroy the temple of Zuul.
 The game ends afterward, with the player earning a reward if successful.

-In some versions, including those for the Apple IIe and Commodore 64, the player is given an account number upon completing the game.
+The player is given an account number upon successfully completing the game.
 Entering this number at the initial screen allows the player to start a New Game Plus with the cash balance from the end of the previous game, enabling the purchase of more expensive equipment.

-Speech samples

-Most versions of the game feature a sampled rendition of the "Ghostbusters!" cry at the start of the movie's theme song; on the C64 and Atari 8bit versions, this was produced within the game using a patented form of compression similar to ADPCM by ESS (Electronic Speech Systems), all without requiring external hardware to produce the speech.
-The PCjr/Tandy port does not have this feature.